 The availability of a ready market for any oil and/or natural gas we produce depends on numerous factors beyond the control of our management, including but not limited to the extent of domestic production and imports of oil, the proximity and capacity of natural gas pipelines, the availability of skilled labor, materials and equipment, the effect of state and federal regulation of oil and natural gas production and federal regulation of natural gas sold in interstate commerce.
 In addition, we depend upon several significant purchasers for the sale of most of our oil and natural gas production.
+For the three months ended March 31, 2014, two purchasers accounted for more than 10% of our revenue: Shell Trading (US) Company (66%) and Plains Marketing, L.P.
+(16%).
 For the year ended December 31, 2013, two purchasers accounted for more than 10% of our revenue: Plains Marketing, L.P.
 (37%); and Shell Trading (US) Company (37%).
 For the year ended December 31, 2012, three purchasers accounted for more than 10% of our revenue: Plains Marketing, L.P.
 (53%); Occidental Energy Marketing, Inc. (16%); and Andrews Oil Buyers, Inc. (10%).
 For the year ended December 31, 2011, one purchaser, Windsor Midstream LLC, an entity controlled by Wexford, our equity sponsor, accounted for approximately 79% of our revenue.
 No other customer accounted for more than 10% of our revenue during these periods.
 We cannot assure you that we will continue to have ready access to suitable markets for our future oil and natural gas production.